Ernie0921/DC-Pizza-Place/README.md

 # DC-Taco-Place
-This Landing page was created using Html
+This Landing page was created using Html,CSS
 # preview
 ![](./images/taco.gif)